 Use another sheet of paper if necessary.
 Give a copy to all of your support people.
 What are the signs that I am in crisis?
 What are the signs that I need someone to take over making decisions for me and/or go with me to the hospital?
 Which person or people would I prefer to help me in crisis?
 Which medications or treatments are most helpful if a crisis occurs?
 Which medications or treatments should be avoided?
 Where would I prefer to be treated or hospitalized if that is necessary?

 Which treatment facilities do I want to avoid?

-Medications I am currently taking and why:

-What can others do for me that would help reduce my symptoms or make me more comfortable?

-How do I want to feel when I have recovered from this crisis?

-Things I need to do for myself every day while I am recovering from a crisis:

-Things that can wait until I feel better:
+Medications (including dosage) I am currently taking and why: What can others do for me that would help reduce my symptoms or make me feel more comfortable?
+How do I want to feel when I am past this crisis?
+Things I need to do for myself every day while I am dealing with a crisis: Things that can wait until I feel better:

-Getting the Most from Your HCP
+Getting the Most from Your Health Care Provider